timothyfraser/sigma/docs/01_workshop.md

 ## Getting Started {-}

-### Making an RStudio.Cloud account {-}
+### Making an Posit.Cloud account {-}

-We'll be using RStudio.Cloud, a virtual version of R you can access from any computer with an internet browser (PC, Mac, Chromebook, anything).
+We'll be using Posit.Cloud, a virtual version of R you can access from any computer with an internet browser (PC, Mac, Chromebook, anything).
 To get set up, please [follow the steps in this **short Video playlist**](https://vod.video.cornell.edu/playlist/dedicated/1_89xs9wbc/)!

 ### Using R for the First Time {-}